Rogudev/kmeans-js_library_interactive_demo/README.md

 - **Generate New Dataset**: Creates a random dataset of points.
 - **Apply Algorithm**: Run the K-Means clustering algorithm with a customizable number of clusters (between 2 and 8).
-- **Visualization**: Displays the dataset and the clustered data points, with centroids marked in yellow.
+- **Visualization**: Displays the dataset and the clustered data points, with centroids marked in black.
-- **Info Table**: Shows key information like the number of points, the number of iterations the algorithm took, and the number of clusters.
+- **Info Table**: Shows info like the number of points, the number of iterations the algorithm took, and the number of clusters.
-- **Instructions Modal**: A simple modal explaining how to use the demo.

 ## Requirements